Last updated: May, 8th, 2017

-Of course there is always the classical way of typing.
+Of course there is the classical way of typing.

-You can click on a card, give it a title and then open up the card and fill it with texts, comments, ideas, links, attachments, pictures, or anything else you’d like.
+You can click on a card, give it a title and then open up the card and fill it with texts, comments, ideas, links, attachments, pictures – anything you like.

 A second option is creating a card from some web source by simple dragging the URL over to a board.

-Let’s say you found an article about a certain marketing strategy that you find worthwhile to explore for your business.
-What you can do, is drag and drop the URL from the browsers address line and drop it into a list on your board.
-It instantly creates a new card with the relevant data from the article.
-This card will then include the text as well as the original link, and even a picture, if it’s available.
+Let’s say you found an interesting article you want to save as a reference.
+What you can do, is drag the URL from the browsers address line and drop it into a list on your board.
+It instantly creates a new card including the original link, a description and even a picture.

-A spreadsheet’s column can be entirely converted into a card and then either be split line by line into several cards, or encompassed as an all in one card.
+A spreadsheet’s column can entirely converted into a card and then either be split line by line in several cards or encompassed as whole in one card.

 Customizing a Trello Board

-With the free version you can choose between six background colors for a board.
-Blue is the standard color.
-Occasionally, in exchange for some social networking, Trello offers a temporary upgrade to Trello Gold, but you can also get it when referring someone or upon subscription, of course.
+With the free version you can choose between eight background colors for a board, whereby blue the standard is.
+Occasionally, in exchange for some social networking Trello offers a temporary upgrade to Trello Gold.

 - Logo dimension: 400px wide